William Shullenberger

 Open, Seminar—Fall

 One way to think of literature is as the conscience of a people, reflecting on their origins, their values, their losses, and their possibilities.
 This course will study major representative texts in which sub-Saharan African writers have taken up the challenge of cultural formation and criticism.
 Part of what gives the best writing of modern Africa its aesthetic power is the political urgency of its task: The past still bears on the present, the future is yet to be written, and what writers have to say matters enough for their work to be considered dangerous.
 Political issues and aesthetic issues are, thus, inseparable in their work.
-Creative tensions in the writing between indigenous languages and European languages, between traditional forms of orature and story-telling and self-consciously “literary” forms, register all the pressures and conflicts of late colonial and postcolonial history.
-To discern the traditionalist sources of modern African writing, we will first read examples from epic, folk tales, and other forms of orature.
+Creative tensions in the writing between indigenous languages and European languages, between traditional forms of orature and storytelling and self-consciously “literary” forms, register all of the pressures and conflicts of late colonial and postcolonial history.
+To discern the traditionalist sources of modern African writing, we will first read examples from epic, folk tale, and other forms of orature.
 Major fiction will be selected from the work of Tutuola, Achebe, Beti, Sembene, Ba, Head, Ngugi, La Guma, Dangaremgba, and Sarowiwa; drama from the work of Soyinka and Aidoo; poetry from the work of Senghor, Rabearivelo, Okigbo, Okot p’Bitek, Brutus, Mapanje, and others.
 Conference work may include further, deeper work on the writings, writers, and genres that we study together in class; aspects of literary theory, particularly aspects of postcolonial and womanist theory relevant to readings of African literature; or readings of more recent writers out of Africa whose work draws on and develops the “classical” works that will be the foundation of our work together.

 Faculty